Actively Recruiting

 - Active inflammatory disease with significant joint destruction

-- Accidental wound on the operated hand
+- Accidental wounds on the hand planned for surgery

 - General contraindications for surgery